NoharOSP/Perfect_Works_Build/README.md

 All deathblow learning rates (sans Emeralda) have been doubled to minimize grinding and in case the encounters patch has been applied.
 Elly's has been changed to 8 from 3 so that players have more time to get her deathblows for plot related reasons.

 ## Glitches:

-### Fast text:
-- Going through Ramsus' introductory scene too quickly will freeze the game (legacy glitch from the original patch).

 ### Items/spells:
 - If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not affect the rest of the game).